haziz09/wiim-now-playing/docs/Plan.md

   - [x] Persistence of upnp client?
 Currently recreating for every call.
 Is this bothersome?
   - [x] Rethink device discovery and handling of found devices. (ssdp.js > upnpClient.js)
   - [x] Rework/refactor some functionality to async/await/callbacks/Promise.
 Too many setTimeouts for comfort.
+  - [ ] Check more streaming sources to make sense of their metadata.
   - [ ] ...
   - ~~Use cookies to remember client settings~~
   - ~~Use JSDoc for documentation generation?~~